Updated: 5 days ago

-The elmo potty song was just on our lips and now he is 16.
+The Elmo potty song was just on our lips and now he is 16.
 I wish I could hold him forever but...that’s unhealthy.
-Instead I’ll teach him how to fly.
+Instead, I’ll teach him how to fly.
 I wish I could protect his innocence but...the internet/social media.
 I’m tasked with helping him navigate a world that didn’t exist when I was young (wish me luck).
 I wish I could protect him from hurt and heartache but...important lessons are gained through pain and disappointment.
 These arms will always be here to hold him.

 I want.
 I dream.
 I want him to focus on his own journey and not compare himself to others.
 I want him to own his mistakes and learn from them.
 I want him to be fearless when pursuing his goals, and not to be discouraged when storms threaten.
 I want him to never hold back and to live life fully.
-I want him to do good everyday and to help others whenever he can.
+I want him to do good every day and to help others whenever he can.
 I want him to live a life of gratitude and to appreciate the people who love him.
 I want him to never waste time feeling bad about the things he cannot change.
 I want to see him marry the girl of his dreams...and pray they complement each other in every way.
-Oh the dreams I have for him.
-Still..the dreams he have for himself are most important.
-May the seeds I planted of love, hope, resilience, compassion and a thirst for knowledge, take root in him, grow and flourish.
+Oh, the dreams I have for him.
+Still..the dreams he has for himself are most important.
+May the seeds I planted of love, hope, resilience, compassion, and a thirst for knowledge, take root in him, grow and flourish.
 Happy birthday my little one.